machsna/uscustom/README.txt

   option key is used for something else (e.g. for a meta key in a terminal).

+* In capslock state, the keyboard does not produce capslock letters.
+  Instead, it enters a deadkey mode reminiscent of (but much more powerful than) Apple’s U.S. Extended keyboard layout that allows for a more convenient input of special characters.

 This keyboard layout has been written by j. 'mach' wust.
 For more information, see: http://uscustom.sf.net/